joeiddon/zengine/README.md

 <script src="http://joeiddon.me/zengine/zengine.js"></script>
 ```

-and you are ready to start using it.

 ### How to Use ###

 *N.B.
-The below was merely extracted from the source itself, the code is so short (and commented!), I highly reccommend you just read it!*
+The below is nearly identical to that of the source itself, the code is so short (and commented) I highly reccommend you just read it!*

-The main function - ```zengine.render()```- renders a "world" from the perspective of a "cam" to a canvas, with a wireframe option.
+The main function - `zengine.render()` - renders a world from the perspective of a camera to a Canvas, with a wireframe option.

-The world is described by an array of faces.
+The `world` is described by an array of faces.

-Each face is itself described by an object with attributes: "verts" for verticies and "col" for colour.
+Each face is itself described by an object with attributes: `verts` for verticies and `col` for colour.

-The value of "verts" should be an array of coordinates - each described by an object with "x", "y" and "z" attributes (the values being floats or integers).
-The value of "col" should be a CSS color string.
+The value of `verts` should be an array of coordinates - each described by an object with `x`, `y` and `z` attributes (either floats or integers).

+The value of `col` should be a CSS color string.

 This can be summarised by the following general-case format.